-This is a part of the romantic notion that true love exists for everyone.
-The idea here is that all a guy has to do is “be himself” and at some point in time, through a combination of fate, mystery, and good intentions, he will meet the love of his life, his “destiny.”
+This is a common romantic notion: true love exists for everyone.
+All a guy has to do is “be himself” and at some point in time, through a combination of fate, mystery, and good intentions, he will meet the love of his life, his “destiny.”

 Anecdotal evidence from anyone who has ever walked this earth can tell you that there are guys who seem to just be terrible when it comes to meeting women.
 They rarely get dates, hardly ever even receive female attention, and might remain virgins (against their wishes) into their 20’s and beyond.
-Are there really forever alone guys?
-Science says “yes” is the right answer.
+But, the statistics say that it goes beyond long periods of loneliness.

 Let’s look at the evidence in animals first.
 While humans are different than say, deer and even monkeys, we share many similarities with other species, especially in our general behaviors.

 In many animal communities there are male members that mate rarely or almost never.
 In some cases, the discrepancy is extreme.
-For example, among some primates only the alpha male is allowed to mate (although betas may sneak behind his back and get a little action).
-In other species of monkeys, more males get sex, but to varying degrees according to their dominance (or lack of it).
+Among some primates, only the dominant alpha male is permitted to mate.

-However, in many cases within nature, a few males reproduce a lot, while a large number mate rarely.
-For example, in red deer more than half the young are sired by twelve percent of adult males.
+However, in many cases within nature, a few males have extreme reproductive success, which leads to the exclusion of most of the remaining male population.
+In red deer, more than half of the young are sired by twelve percent of adult males.
 In elephant seal communities, most offspring are sired by around two to five percent of the males!
 That means ninety-five percent of the males lacked reproductive success (Badcock).

 Forever Alone Men